Modern Style Interior - Wood Column Design Ideas

 -

-Modern columns usually have clean lines, minimal ornamentation, and a natural or neutral finish.
-Focus on subtle details and let the wood’s grain stand out.
-Placement should feel intentional and balanced within your space.
+Modern columns usually feature clean lines, minimalistic designs and a natural or neutral finish.
+Focus on subtle details and let the wood’s grain do the talking.
+Placement should feel intentional and natural within your home.

 -